kitchun0402/WebScraping_Instagram_igpicker/README.md

 ```
 (a) chrome_driver : Selenium Webdriver
-   - used for web scrapping
+   - used for web scraping

 (b) num_post : int, default: 10
    - the total number of posts you want to scrape
-   - if this number is beyond the actual number of posts, it will stop scrapping automatically
+   - if this number is beyond the actual number of posts, it will stop scraping automatically

 (c) start_from: unsigned int, default: 1
-   - the start post of scrapping
+   - the start post of scraping

 (d) hashtag_combination: list, default: []
    - only scrap posts matching all designated hashtags